dipu-bd/algorithmic/README.md

 [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index) is a metric used to measure similarity of two samples sets.

-The opposite of it is *Jaccard distance* which measures the total number of items that is present in one list but not the other.
+The complement of it is _Jaccard distance_ which measures the total number of items that is present in one list but not the other.

 |             Functions |    Performance     | Tests | Benchmark | Since  |
 | --------------------: | :----------------: | :---: | :-------: | :----: |